JAYKALIA007/react-stars-rating/README.md

 | iconSize      | String   | 32px                      | false    | the size of the stars                                                                   |
 | borderColor   | String   | black                     | false    | the border color of the star svg icon                                                   |
 | fill          | String   | yellow                    | false    | the fill(background-color) of the star svg icon                                         |

+## Open source
+Feel free to use and modify the package according to your needs.
+If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository.